 06 of 10

-Like most Amazon Parrots, the Lilac Crowned Amazon is mostly green over the majority of its body.
-The deep lilac feathers on the tops of their heads, coupled with the prominent red blaze on their foreheads help to make these birds a highly sought after Amazon species.
+Like most Amazon parrots, the lilac-crowned Amazon is green over the majority of its body.
+The deep lilac feathers on the tops of their heads, coupled with the prominent red blaze on their foreheads, help to make these birds a highly sought after Amazon species.

-Like all Amazon parrots, Lilac Crowned Amazons have strong personalities and need a lot of attention and interaction with their owners.
+Like all Amazon parrots, these birds have strong personalities.
+They will need a lot of attention and interaction with their owners.

 07 of 10

-In addition to being one of the most brightly colored, Hyacinth Macaws are the largest parrot species known to man.
-Their owners claim Hyacinth Macaws are among the most gentle, loving, and affectionate parrot species, but they're definitely not the ideal pet for everyone.
-Hyacinth Macaws have a reputation for being very sensitive birds, so it's important to give them a calm, loving environment in order for them to thrive as pets.
+In addition to being one of the most brightly colored, Hyacinth macaws are the largest parrot species known to man.
+Their owners claim that they're also among the most gentle, loving, and affectionate parrot species.
+However, they're definitely not the ideal pet for everyone.

 08 of 10